 Whether as part of a Corporate Wellness Program, a group of fitness friends, or just working out solo, My Digifit, the Digifit app, and Digifit Partners arm you with the tools necessary to lose weight and keep it off.

 1. Set a Weight Loss Goal

 First ask yourself why you want to lose weight.
 For your health?
 Looks?
 To have enough endurance to play with your kids or grandchildren?
 Everyone has a different reason, and it's important to keep that reason in mind to stay accountable to yourself and others.
 No matter how much weight you are trying to take off, the process may seem daunting.
 If you are 30 pounds overweight, it can feel discouraging to work so hard for a few weeks and only see a few pounds come off.
 However, when it comes to losing weight, it is important to remember it is a marathon and not a sprint.
 Just taking the first step is a big success.

-Digifit and a MVP Premium Subscription allow you to keep your weight loss in perspective with weight loss goals.
-Create a weekly, monthly or annual weight loss goal, and have real time monitoring of your progress along the way.
+Digifit allows you to keep your weight loss in perspective with your weight loss goals.
+Have real time monitoring of your progress along the way.
 The first step is setting a goal, and from there you can set your training regimen and diet.